NovaesJVO/J-EDA/README.md

 * Double click on an image, right click the image as relevant and with the left button labels the image as irrelevant.

-* After labeling images as relevant and / or irrelevant, the user can select an RF technique and click on "Relevance Feedback" to feed the system.
+* After labeling images as relevant and/or irrelevant, the user can select an RF technique and click on "Relevance Feedback" to feed the system.
 A new search will be performed and its result will be displayed.

 **2.7 Experment Module - Supervised Feedback:**